hoisie/web/Readme.md

+# web.go

-web.go is the simplest way to write web apps in go.
-Here is a simple example:
+web.go is the simplest way to write web applications in the Go programming language.

+## Installation

+1. Make sure you have Go installed and your environment is set up correctly: $GOROOT, $GOARCH, $GOBIN, etc.
+2. Checkout the code
+3. cd web.go && make install

+## Example

     package main